varunreddy-ch/Local-RAG-SYSTEM-using-DeepSeek/README.md

 ✅ **Multi-Source Retrieval** – Combines FAISS (vector search) & BM25 (sparse retrieval)
 ✅ **Graph-Based Knowledge Retrieval** – Uses a knowledge graph for contextual linking
 ✅ **DeepSeek-Powered Hypothetical Document Generation** – Enhances retrieval context
+✅  **Voice-Based Queries with WhisperX** which enables users to input queries through vice,which are then transcribed into text for processing\
 ✅ **Cross-Encoder Reranking** – Improves document relevance ranking
 ✅ **User-Friendly Interface** – Built with Streamlit for an interactive experience